alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-breaking-wind-invalidates-wudu.md

 hijri: "Muharram 02, 1441 AH"
 source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 7371, question 2"
 category: [taharah, ablution]
-excerpt: "Does breaking wind nullify Wudu’?
+summary: "Does breaking wind nullify Wudu’?
 Should a person perform Istinja’ (cleansing the private parts with water after urination or defecation) after it?
 Or is it sufficient to perform regular Wudu’ without washing the urethra and anus?"
 author: "Permanent Committee of KSA"
 muftis:
   chairman: